terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 - 2 The “artificial intelligence” hack (the TF half of an LLM)
 - 3 Google: “what does it mean to hack something together?”
 - 4 The hack in detail: Astounding engineering (GPT-3 transformer (TF))
-- 5 (1.1) TF GPU-based algorithms are 100% deterministic
+- 5 TF GPU-based algorithms are 100% deterministic
-- 6 (1.2) LLM agent + transformer = simulated intelligence
+- 6 LLM agent + transformer = the hack becomes intelligent
 - 7 The glorious future of the simulated intelligence hack

 <br>